Caleb-Script/buch-verwaltung/backend/ReadMe.md

 # Hinweise zum Programmierbeispiel

 <!--
-  Copyright (C) 2020 - present Juergen Zimmermann, Hochschule Karlsruhe
+  Copyright (C) 2020 - present Caleb Gyamfi, Hochschule Karlsruhe

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by